On the (Non)Hadamard Property of the SJ State in a $1+1$D Causal Diamond: The Epsilon Term

-We can expect the main error to come from a few modes of long wavelength, so we focus on the leading terms $\epsilon^{(1)}$ and $\epsilon^{(2)}$.
+Based on the above discussion, we therefore focus on the leading terms $\epsilon^{(1)}$ and $\epsilon^{(2)}$.
 The sum \eqref{eqn:epsilon_j} can be evaluated analytically for both $j=1$ and $j=2$.
 We do not show the resulting expressions here, as they are complicated and not particularly illuminating to see explicitly.
 The coincidence limits $u\rightarrow u'$ and $v\rightarrow v'$ can also be evaluated, meaning that these limits are well defined and finite.
 Again, we do not show the explicit expressions, as they are lengthy and not very useful to see.
 Instead, in Figure \ref{fig:epsilon_1st2nd} we show plots of the coincidence limits of $\epsilon^{(1)}(u,v;u,v)$ and $\epsilon^{(2)}(u,v;u,v)$, with \textit{L} = 1.
-As can be seen in the figure, $\epsilon^{(1)}$ and $\epsilon^{(2)}$ are finite everywhere in the diamond, indicating that $\epsilon$ is at least $C^0$ everywhere.
-Hence we observe no evidence of additional non-Hadamard behaviour from $\epsilon$. \\
+As can be seen in the figure, $\epsilon^{(1)}$ and $\epsilon^{(2)}$ are finite everywhere in the diamond.